golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.md

 python scripts/download_data.py
 ```

 The main thing to know is that this will create a `data` directory within the project directory and within that will be a `spoc_transit_experiment` directory, referring to the data for the experiment of finding transiting planets within the TESS SPOC data.
 This will further contain 3 directories.
 One for train data, one for validation data, and one for test data.
 Within each of those, it will create a `positive` directory, that will hold the light curves with transits, and a `negative` directory, that will hold the light curves without transits.
-So the project directory tree now looks like
+So the project directory tree now contains

 ```
 data